 "Tools for Teaching Economics Using Lawn Boy," a six-session curriculum corresponding to the book Lawn Boy, by Gary Paulsen, Federal Reserve Bank of St. Louis, 2014.

-EconLowdown FRASER activities
+EconLowdown FRASER lessons and activities

 "Historical Inquiry with 75 Years of American Finance," an activity using the FRASER digitized version of L. Merle Hostetler's 75 Years of American Finance, Federal Reserve Bank of St. Louis, 2015.